 The following is an open letter to my future daughter-in-laws.
-If in the case my son or sons are gay, this will not apply since this letter is specifically regarding my sons knowledge of a woman’s period and all that comes with that knowledge.
-(I will gladly write another letter to my future sons in-laws).
+If in the case my son or sons are gay, this will not apply since this letter is specifically regarding my boys knowledge of a woman’s period and all that comes with that understanding.
+(I will gladly write another letter to my future son in-laws).

 To all my future Daughter-In-Laws,